nginx/unit-docs/source/installation.rst

 Startup and Shutdown
 ====================

-Run :command:`unitd -h` or :command:`unitd --version` to verify that Unit is installed and see the configuration details.
-Use the following commands to manage your installation:
+Run :command:`unitd -h` or :command:`unitd --version` to verify Unit is installed or check its settings.
+To manage the installation:

     .. code-block:: console